Sunfire (comics): Fictional character biography

 Shiro Yoshida was born in Agarashima, Japan.
 His mother suffered radiation poisoning due to exposure to the atomic bomb dropped on Hiroshima; as a result, Shiro was born as a mutant possessing solar radiation powers.

 Shiro's mother died of radiation poisoning when he was young.
 Shiro grew to hate the United States, despite the influence of his father, an ambassador to the United Nations who was more tolerant of the US.
 Shiro's greedy uncle Tomo inspired him to become "Sunfire" and engage in a one-man battle against the U.S. As Sunfire, he attacked the United States Capitol and battled the X-Men, after which he witnessed Tomo murder his father; distraught, he killed Tomo and surrendered to the authorities.

 Sunfire battled Namor the Sub-Mariner but then fought alongside him against the Dragon Lord.
 Sunfire also fought Iron Man but was abducted by the Mandarin and used to power one of the Mandarin's machines.
 Once freed, he and Iron Man fought Ultimo.

-Professor X recruited Sunfire to a new team of X-Men to rescue the originals from Krakoa the Living Island.
+Professor X recruited Sunfire to a new team of X-Men to rescue the originals from the living island Krakoa.
 However, after the mission, he rejected X-Men membership.

-Although Sunfire has had one solo story in the anthology Marvel Comics Presents, Sunfire has appeared mainly in stories teamed with other characters:
+Although Sunfire has had one solo story in the anthology Marvel Comics Presents, Sunfire has appeared mainly in stories teamed with other characters.